Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

-Since the vacant $p$ firm only searches among white workers, the probability of matching with an unemployed white worker who has productivity $s$ and assets $a$ is represented by $\phi_u(wh,s,a)/u_{wh}$.
-Similar to the case of $np$ firms, a worker will accept the $p$ job only if the offer is more favorable than other options or if they do not receive a competing offer from an $np$ firm.
+Since the vacant $p$ firm searches only among white workers, the probability of matching with an unemployed white worker with productivity $s$ and asset $a$ is given by $\phi_u(wh,s,a)/u_{wh}$.
+Similar to the case of $np$ firms, a worker will accept the $p$ job only if the offer is more favorable than the other option or if they do not receive a competing offer from an $np$ firm.

-We assume that there is free entry of firms, and hence both $p$ and $np$ firms post vacancies until $V_p = 0$ and $V_{np} = 0$, respectively.
+We assume that there is free entry of firms, and therefore both $p$ and $np$ firms post vacancies until $V_p = 0$ and $V_{np} = 0$, respectively.